-Changes in free float estimates and corresponding FIFs resulting from the following events are reflected in the indexes on a quarterly basis at the February, May, August and November Index Reviews, provided the change in free float is more than $1\%^{34}$ :
+Changes in free float estimates and corresponding FIFs resulting from the following events are reflected in the indexes on a quarterly basis at the February, May, August and November Index Reviews, provided the change in free float is more than 1%:

-- Events that are supposed to be implemented at the time of the event as per the MSCI Corporate Events Methodology but that could not be reflected immediately in the MSCI indexes (e.g., due to lack of publicly available details about the event at the time of the event). - Increases in Foreign Ownership Limits (FOLs). - Decreases in FOLs which did not require foreign investors to immediately sell shares in the market. - Re-estimations of free float figures resulting from the reclassification of shareholders from strategic to non-strategic (and vice versa). - End of lock-up periods or expiration of loyalty incentives for otherwise non-strategic shareholders, which determine the reclassification of these shareholdings and result in an increase in free float.
+- Events that are supposed to be implemented at the time of the event as per the MSCI Corporate Events Methodology but that could not be reflected immediately in the MSCI indexes (e.g., due to lack of publicly available details about the event at the time of the event). - Increases in Foreign Ownership Limits (FOLs). - Decreases in FOLs which did not require foreign investors to immediately sell shares in the market. - Re-estimations of free float figures resulting from the reclassification of shareholders from strategic to non-strategic (and vice versa). - End of lock-up periods or expiration of loyalty incentives for otherwise nonstrategic shareholders, which determine the reclassification of these shareholdings and result in an increase in free float.

-- The absolute size of the FIF change is 0.15 or more, or - The change in free float-adjusted market capitalization resulting from the FIF change represents at least: - USD 1 billion for securities classified in the US. - USD 500 million for securities classified in Developed Markets other than the US. - USD 200 million for securities classified in the Emerging Markets.
+- The absolute size of the FIF change is 0.15 or more, or - The change in free float-adjusted market capitalization resulting from the FIF change represents at least: USD 1 billion for securities classified in the US. - USD 500 million for securities classified in Developed Markets other than the US.